magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-41499-->

-*  The product category cache is now cleared as expected by `cron` during `indexer_update_all_views”` execution.
+*  The product category cache is now cleared as expected by `cron` during `indexer_update_all_views` execution.
 Previously, product counts on the Category page after re-indexing were incorrect.

 <!--- MC-41422-->